The Challenge: Treebo wanted to democratize access to their data and empower their less technical team members with data-driven decisions.

 The folks at Treebo use Metabase for lots of things: the company uses it to display organization-wide dashboards to track critical metrics; different teams use pulses and dashboards to keep tabs on their respective important Key Performance Indicators; and individuals use Metabase to perform exploratory analysis for themselves or to share with others.
 But the most common way employees consume data is through Metabase’s Slack and email reports, which Sneh has found to be very powerful.

 Analysts and product managers who are looking for the “why” behind patterns, changes, and trends in the data tend to write SQL queries, whereas business users and higher-ups use the graphical query builder to easily explore.
-A little bit less than 75 percent of Metabase users at Treebo create new questions or explorations on their own, while the rest simply use what’s already been made by others.
+More than seventy percent of Metabase users at Treebo create new questions or explorations on their own, while the rest simply use what’s already been made by others.

 Company-wide reports are typically built and/or vetted by the data team, though within teams, analysts and product managers have developed most of the things they needed.